ChrisHodges/ToDataTable/README.md

 ### Why is this useful?

-Sql Table-valued parameters are created in .Net using `DataTable`s.
+SQL table-valued parameters are created in .NET using `DataTable`s.
 Coding a DataTable from scratch is time consuming and prone to error.
 These extension methods can create a Datatable or a SqlParameter from a collection of objects in a single line of code.

 ### Is it fast?